autodesk-platform-services/aps-tutorial-postman/DA4Revit/instructions/task-7.md

 Named parameters of the Activity have corresponding named arguments of the WorkItem.
 Like in function calls, optional parameters of the Activity can be skipped and left unspecified while posting a WorkItem.

 For this exercise, you will apply the DeleteWalls Activity on the Revit file you uploaded to OSS in the previous task.
-The request picks up the Revit file from the signed url stored in the variable 'ossDownloadURL'.

 ## Create a WorkItem

 1. On the Postman sidebar, click **Task 7 - Submit a WorkItem > Create a WorkItem**.
 The request loads.

-2. Click the **Body** tab and observe how the Actvity ID, the input file, and the ouput file are specified.
+2. Click the **Body** tab and observe how the Actvity ID, the input file, and the output file are specified.

 3. Click **Send**.
 If the request is successful you should see a screen similar to the following image.